Alextopher/mahoney-best/content/robotics/commands.md

 - LEDs
   - 1 LED controller

-Notice how each actuator and sensor is only in one subsystem.
-This is a _requirement_ of the Command Based Programming framework.
-If two subsystems required the same motor, then we would have to deal with the two systems fighting with each other.
-Imagine 1 subsystem trying to drive forward while the other tries to drive backwards.
-That could cause very erratic and dangerous behavior.
+Each actuator and sensor is assigned to at-most one subsystem.
+This disjointedness is a _requirement_ of the Command Based Programming framework.
+For actuators this is a safety feature, it prevents the robot from doing dangerous things like trying to drive forward and backwards at the same time.
+For sensors this is just a product of how the underlying control system works and a limitation of the RoboRIO, nonetheless it's a good practice to follow anyhow.

-Separating the robot into subsystems is a way to enforce modularity.
-Each subsystem is responsible for controlling its own actuators and reading its own sensors.
-This makes it easier to reason about the robot's behavior and to test each subsystem in isolation.
-During build season modularity is critical because we're often only going to have access to partially assembled robots.
-Being able to test our climber without our shooter gives us more opportunities to test at all.
-Potentially we can find design issues earlier in the season and adjust.
+Another benefit of this separation is we've created modularity.
+Modularity is critical in software engineering, and especially in FRC.
+Since each subsystem is individually responsible for controlling its own actuators and sensors we're able to (ideally) test each subsystem in isolation.
+This is a great feature to have during the build season when the robot is constantly changing.
+Being able to test our climber and shooter independently means we'll be able to test them each as soon as they are ready, rather than waiting for the whole robot to be assembled.

 ### Private vs Public Methods

 The biggest constraint in FRC is time.
+Especially on programming team, as a rule **"building the robot" has a higher priority than "programming the robot"**.
+At the end of the day, assuming there is enough coffee, the programming mentors can program the entire robot in a single night.
+Obviously this isn't ideal, but the alternative of not having a built robot is worse.

-Especially on programming team, we won't always have access to the robot to test our code.
-Robots are constantly getting disassembled and reassembled, and generally "building the robot" is a higher priority than "programming the robot".
-Build team has a habit of making near constant design changes to the robot.
-One day we'll have a climber with 1 motor and a limit switch and the next it will be 2 motors and a laser rangefinder, or a shooter with 1 flywheel to a shooter with 2.
-Programming team is working at our best when we're able to respond to those changes quickly.
+Paired with not having enough access to the robot, build team has a habit of making near constant design changes to the robot.
+One day we'll have a climber with 1 motor and a limit switch and the next it will be 2 motors and a laser rangefinder.
+One day we have a shooter with 1 flywheel and then the next it's a shooter with 2 flywheels and an indexer.
+Programming team is working at it's best when we're able to quickly respond to large changes.

-Fundamentally, changing from a 1-motor climber to a 2-motor climber doesn't really change the robot's intended behavior.
-No matter how many motors are on the climber we still expect it to _move up_ and _move down_.
-A climber could be built with a winch, a scissor lift, a telescoping arm, or a pneumatic piston and it would still _move up_ and _move down_.
+Fundamentally, changing from a "1-motor climber" to a "2-motor climber" doesn't really change the robot's intended behavior.
+No matter how many motors are on the climber we still assume the climber is going to _move up_ and _move down_. **A climber could be built with a winch, a scissor lift, a telescoping arm, or a pneumatic piston and it would still _move up_ and _move down_**.
 A shooter that has 1 wheel or 2 wheels still _shoots_.
 A ground intake that uses CTRE Falcon motors or REV Neo motors still _intakes_.
-Hopefully you can see the pattern here, no matter how we "implement" a subsystem they typically have the same "intended behavior".
+You should be able to see the pattern here, no matter how we _implement_ a subsystem it typically has the same "intended behavior".

-As you become stronger programmers you find your focus shifts from low level implementation details to high level behavior.
-Great software engineering teams hardly ever talk about the specifics of what lines of code to write.
-We spend less time talking about whether you should use a `switch` statement or an `if` statement and more time talking about requirements and design.

-Writing a subsystem generally turns into a 2 step process:
+Writing a subsystem is a 2 step process:

 1. Write the "Public API" of the subsystem.
 This is writing stubs for the `public` methods that the subsystem should have.